aws-samples/aws-ddk-examples/cross-account-region-data-pipeline/README.md

 ## Prerequisites for the Deployment

-To complete this deployment, you'll need the following in your local environment
+To complete this deployment, you'll need the following in your local environment:

-Programmatic access to an AWS Account
+- Programmatic access to an AWS Account

-Python (version 3.7 or above) and its package manager, pip (version 9.0.3 or above), are required
+- Python (version 3.7 or above) and its package manager, pip (version 9.0.3 or above), are required

 ```
 $ python --version
 $ pip --version
 ```

-The AWS CLI installed and configured
+- The AWS CLI installed and configured

 ```
 $ aws --version
 ```

-The AWS CDK CLI (version 2.10 and above) installed, to upgrade use `npm install -g aws-cdk`
+- The AWS CDK CLI (version 2.10 and above) installed, to upgrade use `npm install -g aws-cdk`

 ```
 $ cdk --version
 ```

-The Git CLI (version 2.28 and above) installed and configured
+- The Git CLI (version 2.28 and above) installed and configured

 ```
 $ git --version